Student Grievance Resolution

 If you have a grievance because of a decision or action by a University of Adelaide staff member or the action of one or more University of Adelaide students, we will do our best to help you resolve the grievance.

-- Unfair treatment – grievances about student behaviour in breach of the University's Fair Treatment Policy as well as grievances about staff behaviour
+- Unfair Treatment – grievances about student behaviour as well as grievances about staff behaviour

 For grievances about Research Conduct, see the Research Code of Conduct Procedures.